 Some Notes on the Effort to Make Trouble about Homosexuality

-As AestheticRealism.org describes, "There are some individuals, on the Internet and elsewhere, who have tried to make it appear that the Aesthetic Realism Foundation is against gay people.
+As AestheticRealism.org describes, there are some individuals, on the Internet and elsewhere, who have tried to make it appear that the Aesthetic Realism Foundation is against gay people.
 Nothing is further from the truth.
 Aesthetic Realism sees every person as deserving entirely equal civil rights, whatever one's sexual preference.
 And it definitely does not regard homosexuality as either a sin or an illness.
-The following is a statement that has been read since 1990 to people contacting the Aesthetic Realism Foundation on this matter:
+The information in this statement is what has been given since 1990 to anyone asking about the subject:

-“It is a fact that men and women have changed from homosexuality through study of Aesthetic Realism.
-Meanwhile, as is well known, there is now intense anger in America on the subject of homosexuality and how it is seen.
+“As is well known, there is intense anger in America on the subject of homosexuality and how it is seen.
 Since this subject is definitely not central to Aesthetic Realism, and since the Aesthetic Realism Foundation has not wanted to be involved in that atmosphere of anger, in 1990 (nearly 30 years ago) the Foundation discontinued its presentation of the fact that through study of Aesthetic Realism people have changed from homosexuality, and consultations to do so stopped being given.
 That is because we do not want this matter, which is certainly not fundamental to Aesthetic Realism, to be used to obscure what Aesthetic Realism truly is: education of the largest, most cultural kind.